-Through the Senior Citizen Rent Increase Exemption (SCRIE, also known as the NYC Rent Freeze Program) freezes the rent for head-of-household seniors 62 and older who live in rent-regulated apartments.
+The Senior Citizen Rent Increase Exemption (SCRIE, also known as the NYC Rent Freeze Program) freezes the rent for head-of-household seniors 62 and older who live in rent-regulated apartments.
 If applying before July 1, 2014, the senior's household income must be $29,000 or less.
 If applying after July 1, 2014, the senior's household income must be $50,000 or less.

 Landlords are given a property tax abatement credit applied to their property tax bill in the same amount as the increase that the tenant is exempted from paying.

 You can get more information about SCRIE, including:

 - Eligibility for SCRIE if you are a senior residing in a rent stabilized building